YNWAGeorge/605project/README.md

 - [R 4.0+](https://www.r-project.org/)

 ## Installation
-These commands assume that your Python version is 3.6+ and basic Machine Learning modules are already installed.
+These commands assume that your R version is 4.0+ and basic Machine Learning modules are already installed.
 It may be available as `pip` depending on how your system is configured.
 ```bash
 # [OPTIONAL] Activate a virtual environment